 I want to expand the scope of protest art to include the endless nuances and textures of subjective experience.
+As such, my work is an experiment in translating fantasy to reality, and I am fueled by anger, desire, and magic.

 I scan this collection of ubiquitous references for secretions and imprints of power, both institutional and bodily.
 Through an intuitive re-mixing, this material intersects with personal experience and fantasy, resulting in the production of objects which I use to anchor and map my ongoing inquiry into the location and distribution of power across both personal and public domains.